weisongwen/researchTools/coding/getJacobian/README.md

-# Get jacobian matrix from factor graph optimization in ceres-solver
+# Get jacobian matrix from factor graph optimization in ceres-solver, dynamic array definition and initialization

 ## get jacobian in Ceres solver
 - **Solution 1: get jacobian in Ceres solver by evaluate the whole problem**